HIIT/JustUsed/README.md

 The following GitHub projects are linked as git submodules.

 [Alamofire version 3.1.3](https://github.com/Alamofire/Alamofire/releases/tag/3.1.3) - For easier DiMe API calls.
-The correct version should be already checked out as a submodule (in case it's not, do `git checkout tags/3.1.3` in the Alamofire subfolder).
+The correct version should be already checked out as a submodule. `git status` in the Alamofire subfolder should return `HEAD detached at 268a22b`.
+(In case the Alamofire submodule was not cloned, do `git submodule init` followed by `git submodule update` in the JustUsed folder).

 ## Embedded